Cjaker/zerobot-docs/docs/general.md

 - **Configuration:** Players define the conditions that trigger healing, such as the type of spell and the friend's health level.
 - **Monitoring:** The bot monitors the friends' health and automatically heals when necessary.
-- **Personalization:** Healing can be customized according to game needs.

 This function is useful for maximizing group efficiency, keeping allies healed without manual intervention.